Iran launches drone strike at Israel after attack on Damascus embassy - UPI.com

 The president on Saturday cut his weekend vacation short and returned to Washington after IRGC members earlier in the day captured an Israeli-related container ship in the Strait of Hormuz and rerouted it to Iranian waters.

 Biden arrived at the White House at approximately 5:04 p.m.
-EDT and has been convening with the National Security Council in the situation room, according to White House officials.
+EDT and had been convening with the National Security Council in the situation room, according to White House officials.

 "Our commitment to Israel's security against threats from Iran and its proxies is ironclad," Biden said in a post on X.

+Secretary of Defense Lloyd Austin reiterated Biden's "ironclad" commitment in a call to Israeli Minister of Defense Yoav Gallant, according to a statement from the Department of Defense.

+Austin also said Israel can count on "full U.S. support" should Iran attack again.

 At 7:18 p.m.
-EDT, Iran said in a post on X that the drone attack on Israel was "in response to the Zionist regime's aggression against our diplomatic premises in Damascus," and that "the matter can be deemed concluded."
+EDT, Iran's mission to the United Nations said in a post on X that the drone attack on Israel was "in response to the Zionist regime's aggression against our diplomatic premises in Damascus," and that "the matter can be deemed concluded."

 "However, should the Israeli regime make another mistake, Iran's response will be considerably more severe," the post read.
 "It is a conflict between Iran and the rogue Israeli regime, from which the U.S. MUST STAY AWAY!"

-International leaders have condemned Iran for the attack.
+International leaders condemned Iran's actions on Saturday.
 British Prime Minister Rishi Sunak in a post on X said he condemns the attack in "the strongest terms."

 "Iran has once again demonstrated that it's intent on sowing chaos in its own backyard," the post read.
 "The U.K. will continue to stand up for Israel's security and that of all our regional partners, including Jordan and Iraq."